ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/README.md

 #### User Guide

 This folder contains "User_Guide.pdf".
-The file provides the detailed description, how to use the software, various applications, and how to become a developer as well.
+The file provides a detailed description, how to use the software, various applications, and how to become a developer as well.

 #### Videos
 Some interesting tensegrity animation examples are shown in this folder.